Taylor Wayne, LCSW

 What This Means for You

-"Life transitions—whether chosen or unexpected—can bring a mix of emotions, from excitement to fear.
-I help clients process change, make decisions that feel right, and find balance in new situations."
+→ I help clients process change, make decisions, and find balance in new situations.

 What This Means for You